PadsterH2012/Instructors/project_instructions/instruction_modules/module_research_phase.md

 - ALL technology decisions MUST be based ONLY on current research using the specified tools

 **MANDATORY TOOL USAGE RULES**:
+- READ ../../project_working_files/system_info.env for current date context before starting research
-- ALL technology research MUST use brave_web_search with current dates (May 2025)
+- ALL technology research MUST use brave_web_search with current date context from system_info.env
+- Include CURRENT_YEAR from system_info.env in all search queries for latest information
 - ALL component compatibility research MUST use Context7 tools (resolve-library-id and get-library-docs)
 - NO assumptions about technology compatibility without explicit Context7 verification
 - ALL recommendations MUST include source URLs and research dates